thucne/school-management-system-nodejs/README.md

 ```javascript
   open('http://localhost:6969/', {app: edge});
 ```
-(Note: Maybe you need to change the value of `edge` into your exactly directory of your browser `.exe` file)
+(Note: You may need to change the value of `edge` into your exactly directory of your browser `.exe` file)
 * Finally:
 ```bash
 npm start